Hosted in Upper Sioux Community and Granite Falls, MN

 OUTCOMES: Guided by the rural urban socioeconomic contract (the One Minnesota Equity Blueprint), achieve an inclusive economy, just society, and vibrant democracy in Minnesota, with and for all Minnesotans (by measures of inclusive economy and equity, civic engagement, and closing the education achievement gap) before or by 2033, Minnesota’s 175th statehood anniversary.

-INITIAL CONVENING OF STAKEHOLDERS: The June 27-29, 2018 gathering in Granite Falls kicks off the Thriving by Design process, with Rural & Urban working Together, to create the One Minnesota Equity Blueprint.
+INITIAL CONVENING OF STAKEHOLDERS: The June 27-29, 2018 gathering in Upper Sioux Community and Granite Falls kicks off the Thriving by Design process, with Rural & Urban working Together, to create the One Minnesota Equity Blueprint.
 Delegates at the Granite Falls gathering will represent the future demographics of Minnesota, inspired by the 2040 comprehensive economic and community development planning underway in communities and regions.